 Fresh Herbs vs. Dried Herbs

-I prefer fresh herbs that have been slightly wilted for this herbal first-aid ointment.
-However, if you only have access to dried herbs, they can be used.
+I prefer fresh herbs that I’ve slightly wilted for this herbal first-aid ointment.
+However, if you only have access to dried herbs, you can use those.
 Use half the amount of dried herbs than the fresh measurements above.

 Using Different Herbs

-Each of the three herbs above could be used as a simple, or single, herb in this recipe.
+You could use each of the three herbs above as a simple, or single, herb in this recipe.
 If you only have access to two of the three herbs, you can increase the amount of those two herbs.

 There are many other herbs with broadly beneficial first-aid properties for healing wounds and addressing skin irritation.
 Some other herbs you could consider for an herbal first-aid ointment or salve: